 For example, Denmark, Iceland, Norway and Sweden each have their own version of sign language, but there is a degree of mutual intelligibility between them.
 A person fluent in one of the Nordic sign languages can usually communicate with someone using one of the others, similar to a Spanish-speaker in Italy — it isn’t perfect, but it can often get the job done.

-Before you contact a language services provider about sign language interpreting, take into account the type (or types) of sign language that your audience uses.
+Before you contact a language services provider such as Accredited Language about sign language interpreting, take into account the type (or types) of sign language that your audience uses.
 By being aware of the different types of sign languages available, you’ll be able to locate an interpreter versed in the sign language you need.